herojha1/propertylisting/README.md

 Configures the port for the live server.
-The port is set to 5501 for local development purposes​(settings).
+The port is set to 5501 for local development purposes​(settings). i
-How to Run the Project
+# How to Run the Project
 Set Up Live Server:

 Ensure you have a live server setup, which is configured to run on port 5501.